JagCesar/Tesla-API/README.md

 I want to be a part of the Tesla community and since I have a lot of experience with iOS engineering I decided that this was the best way to contribute.

 This framework is and will always be open source.
 This way you can be sure there isn't anything weird going on under the hood (pun intended).
-And for furthery safety I will never precompile the framework and attach it to the release tags.
+And for further safety I will never precompile the framework and attach it to the release tags.

 I hope that open sourcing this will also inspire people to write awesome Tesla apps and help Tesla on their mission.